wgnrto/uniteye/README.md

 ![](./Documentation/Images/WebCamInputInspector.png)

 You can select your webcam by pressing the `Select` button, which opens a drop-down list with all the plugged-in webcams that Unity can see.
-Below that you can select a desired resolution and Unity will use the closest available resolution that your webcam can provide.
+Below that, you can select a desired resolution, and Unity will use the closest available resolution that your webcam can provide.
 The default here is 1080p.
-You can also set a maximum frame rate limit if you run into a bug where your webcam freezes when the application is running at several hundred frames per second.
+You can also set a maximum frame rate limit if you run into a bug where your webcam freezes when the application runs at several hundred frames per second.

 Optional settings include a RawImage reference if you wish to have the webcam image drawn in your scene, a static input image for debugging purposes and a toggle box to mirror the image horizontally, depending on your webcam you may want to use this if you're looking at the top right corner but the webcam image is showing you looking to the top left.
 This mirroring is purely visual and does not influence the tracking.